-On a recent weekday morning at Orchestra Hall, two friends stood onstage, masked and socially-distanced, to welcome officially the two newest additions to the Minnesota Orchestra: two large church bells, tuned to play the pitches C and G, custom-cast for the Orchestra by the world-renowned Royal Eijsbouts foundry in the Netherlands.
+Last February, on a weekday morning at Orchestra Hall, two friends stood onstage to welcome officially the two newest additions to the Minnesota Orchestra: two large church bells, tuned to play the pitches C and G, custom-cast for the Orchestra by the world-renowned Royal Eijsbouts foundry in the Netherlands.

 One of those two friends is familiar to regular Orchestra Hall audiences: Brian Mount, the Orchestra’s principal percussionist, is typically seen at the back of the stage playing a near-endless variety of drums, cymbals, mallet instruments and more.
 The other, Gary Cohen, is an unlikely presence onstage, having never played in a musical ensemble.
 He is a Professor Emeritus of History, retired from the University of Minnesota in 2017, who has been a Minnesota Orchestra subscriber since arriving in the state in 2001.
 His generous financial gift to the Orchestra has facilitated the purchase of these two bells, with more to come in future seasons.